 Meanwhile, Rodgers had his worst game of the season, throwing for 291 yards with one touchdown and three interceptions as the Packers fell 15-9 to the Detroit Lions, Green Bay’s fifth straight defeat.
 Two of the 38-year-old’s three picks came in the red zone, including one on the one-yard line.
 It was the first time in his career Rodgers had thrown multiple red zone interceptions.
 He and the Pack will look to finally get back in the win column Sunday when they host the Dallas Cowboys at Lambeau Field.

 Aaron Rodgers vs. Tom Brady Records

-Brady’s career resume speaks for itself – the 45-year-old ranks first all-time in each of the above categories.
+Brady’s career resume speaks for itself.
+He ranks first all-time in each of the above categories.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.